maazahmed87/Restaurant-Database-Management-System/README.md

 # Restaurant-Database-Management-System

-this is the master file to the Relational Database Management System project underataken by the authors to implement the SQL querries and set up working logical databse for users and admins to interact with checkin
+this is the master file to the Relational Database Management System project underataken by the authors to implement the SQL querries and set up working logical databse for users and admins to interact with.